 Yes, Neil Turbin’s Deathriders.

 Deathriders?
-Many blessing for him, go for it, absolutely.
+Many blessings for him, go for it, absolutely.

-No, actually Danny was a great bass player, very unique, with his distorted sound and stuff, it’s a funny story actually.
-Neil at that time was the leader of the band, he’s a very ironfisted kinda person.
-You have to remember, sometimes in bands what you see in the press, someones face all the time, that’s not the leader of the band sometimes, everybody is designated a job to do, somebody’s maybe good at press or somebody’s maybe good at the business.
+No, actually, Danny was a great bass player, very unique, with his distorted sound and stuff.
+It’s a funny story, actually.
+Neil, at that time, was the leader of the band.
+He’s a very ironfisted kind of person.
+You have to remember, sometimes in bands what you see in the press, someone’s face all the time, that’s not the band leader sometimes, everybody has designated a job to do, somebody’s maybe good at the press, or somebody’s maybe good at the business.
 Danny Lilker didn’t shower… a lot, and he smelled.
-For an American this is no good, so one day Neil Turbin knocked on his door and said you’re not in the band anymore because you were told so many times to shower and we can’t take it anymore.
+For an American, this is no good, so one day, Neil Turbin knocked on his door and said, you’re not in the band anymore because you were told so many times to shower, and we can’t take it anymore.
 So that’s the funny story, basically.
-And then he [Neil] called us up, he called Scott and me up and said Dannys not coming anymore and we were like what are you talking about?
-He said I gave him three chances and that’s it, I knocked on his door and told him you’re fired.
+And then he [Neil] called us up, he called Scott and me up and said Dannys not coming anymore, and we were like what are you talking about?
+He said I gave him three chances, and that’s it.
+I knocked on his door and told him; you’re fired.
 Crazy teenagers, you know.
-What did we know, all we knew was that guitars were going to rule the Earth, we were taking over the Earth, that’s it, us and Metallica, that was all we talked about.
-We didn’t even want bass on the album, if you listed to FISTFUL OF METAL or KILL ‘EM ALL, there’s no bass, there’s no bass guitar, we’d put it up just so you could hear it and then turned it down a teeny bit and left it right there.
+What did we know?
+All we knew was that guitars were going to rule the Earth, we were taking over the Earth, that’s it, us and Metallica, that was all we talked about.
+We didn’t even want bass on the album.
+If you listed to FISTFUL OF METAL or KILL ‘EM ALL, there’s no bass.
+There’s no bass guitar, and we’d put it up so that you could hear it and then turned it down a teeny bit and left it right there.
 Guitars, because our guitars were the first guitars to have that bass frequency.

 How did you like the music and production on the first album overall?

 The production is horrible, but you can feel the aggression and the anger.